OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Teva Terra Fi 5 Universal

-When testing this new model against the old Terra Fi 4, I was pleased to discover the same comfortable and cushioned footbed, which conformed to my feet almost instantly.
+When I compared the new Terra Fi 5 to the older Terra Fi 4, I was happy to see the footbed remained as comfortable and cushiony as before.
+It molded to my feet almost immediately.

-The sandal’s Velcro toe and heel straps are also simple to use and highly adjustable, so once you learn how to work them, these supportive hiking sandals can easily provide a comfortable fit.
+The Velcro straps at the toe and heel of the sandal are straightforward to use and highly adjustable.
+Once you get the hang of them, these supportive hiking sandals are sure to offer a comfortable fit.

 Learn more about this product by checking the complete Teva Terra Fi 5 Universal review.